Yaanibaano/Address-Autofill/README.md

 # gmap_api

-This is flutter project which allows users to autofill their address section using thier location
+This is a flutter project which allows users to autofill their address section using thier location

 ## Getting Started